taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

  ## If I'm employed by a local company, do I still need to wait for the six-month period for a health insurance card?
  You do not.
 Once the company registers your employment, you will be issued a health insurance card.

+ ## Are my children and family eligible for a health insurance card?
+ Yes.
+Once your spouse and/or any minor children receive their residence cards, they can register for their health insurance card as dependents of you.

 ## Where can I see a list of NHI clinics close to me?
 The NHI mobile app has a map-based search of all NHI facilities.